ppeble/emissary-ingress.dev/content/en/docs/2.0/topics/running/tls/index.md

 A `Host` represents a domain in $productName$ and defines how the domain manages TLS.
 For more information on the Host resource, see [The Host CRD reference documentation](../host-crd).

-In $AESproductName$, the simplest configuration of a `Host` will enable TLS with a self-signed certificate and redirect cleartext traffic to HTTPS.
+In Emissary, the simplest configuration of a `Host` will enable TLS with a self-signed certificate and redirect cleartext traffic to HTTPS.

 > The example below does not define a `requestPolicy`; however, this is something to keep in mind as you begin using the `Host` `CRD` in $productName$.